 However, heat stress doesn’t need to stress you out.
 One way to help your show animals beat heat stress is with products developed by Sure Champ® that help all show livestock lower their body temperature in a safe, fast, and natural way using the Amaferm® advantage.
 Sure Champ Extreme and Vita Charge® Climate Control Gel are two easy-to-use supplements to make sure your animals stay healthy and help regulate body temperature.
 Sure Champ Extreme is a pelleted, daily supplement designed to be mixed into or top-dressed onto feed.
 Vita Charge Climate Control is an oral gel that works as a vasodilator that widens the blood vessels, increasing blood flow and thus cooling the body.
 It is recommended to be given two-three days prior to traveling to the show, and then daily while at the show when in a warmer, more humid climates.

-Amaferm, a key ingredient in all Sure Champ products, is a precision-based prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance, and it is research-proven to lower body temperature and maintain performance during heat stress.
+Amaferm, a key ingredient in all Sure Champ products, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 It is also proven to increase water and feed intake while decreasing the body temperature in heat-stressed animals.
 As Amaferm aids in digestion, that decreases the amount of work the digestive tract has to do, therefore lowering the body temperature caused by digestion.